- Reasonable monthly cost

 - Microsoft Teams

 There are, however, a few problems.
 Wrike is sometimes needlessly complicated when compared to rivals like Basecamp and Redbooth, and from what I can see, doesn’t offer much more in terms of features.
-Moreover, when you compare it visually to competing programs, Wrike looks downright ugly.
+Moreover, when you compare it visually to competing programs, Wrike looks downright ugly, unless you go for the optional workspace themes, which do brush things up a little.
 Maybe visual appearance doesn’t matter to you, but as I have said before, if I am going to spend hours looking at a screen, I would like to see a well-designed, appealing interface.

 I don’t want to criticize too much, because Wrike works very well at what it does, especially when you have learned how to get the most of it.
 The features available do just what you need them to, even if they aren’t quite where you would expect them to be.
 All in all, it is a good product, and well worth trying out (via either the free version or the free trial).
 If you want access to excellent reporting features, communication tools, and project organization, and can overlook a few downsides, Wrike is the tool for you.
 Most likely, you will be one of the thousands of pleased customers: not a bad place to be at all.